-Students wishing to change their course enrollment may add or drop classes using WebAdvisor, or by submitting the appropriate forms to the Admissions and Records Office.
-(See Schedule of Classes for complete listing of deadlines or the college website).
+Students wishing to change their course enrollment may add or drop classes using WebAdvisor, or by submitting the appropriate forms to the Admissions and Records Office by the stated deadlines.
+(See Schedule of Classes, the webpage, or MyCampus Portal for complete listing of deadlines.)